Major: Atmospheric and Oceanic Sciences B.S.

 - *AOS 90

-We recommend that students that are primarily interested in climate and climate change pursue the climate change major.
+We recommend that students that are primarily interested in climate and climate change pursue the climate science major.

-Transfer applicants to the Atmospheric, Oceanic, and Environmental Sciences major with 90 or more units must complete as many of the following introductory courses as possible prior to admission to UCLA: one year of calculus, one year of calculus-based physics and one semester of general chemistry.
+Transfer applicants to the Atmospheric and Oceanic Sciences major with 90 or more units must complete as many of the following introductory courses as possible prior to admission to UCLA: one year of calculus, one year of calculus-based physics, one semester of general chemistry.

 Refer to the UCLA Transfer Admission Guide for up-to-date information regarding transfer selection for admission.

 - Four courses from Atmospheric and Oceanic Sciences (AOS) 101, 103, 104, M105, 107, and 112

 - Three additional upper division AOS courses selected in consultation with the undergraduate advisor.
 Serving as a Learning Assistant in an AOS class (one credit hour AOS M192A plus at least three credit hours AOS 192B) and participation in undergraduate research (four credits of AOS 199 with a thesis / talk / poster that has been approved by the supervising faculty member) can also be used as upper division electives.

 - Two upper division courses from a list of Chemistry, Mathematics, Physics and Statistics courses selected in consultation with the undergraduate advisor.